JasonYao3/TTC_transit_delay_proj/README.md

 <a name="Summary_of_Findings"></a>
 ## Summary of Findings

-*
-*
+### Bus
+* 2014-01-07 has 600 bus delays in one day, out of all days from 2014 to 2020, when normally 135 to 240 delays in one day.
+* January has most delays out of all months.
+* 29 dufferin is the bus route that is most frequent to be behind schedule, followed by 52 Lawrence and 32 Eglinton West.
+* Most bus delays are within 2 to 16 minutes long.
+* Most bus delays occured at 6AM and 3PM, but 4AM to 5AM and 8PM have the longest delay time.
+* Weekdays have more delays than weekends, however, weekends bus delay are 5 to 10 minutes longer than weekdays.
+* Number one incident caused delays is mechanical which takes roughly 10 minutes long, but diversion takes the longest, 160 minutes.
+* Buses going west are most likely to be behind schedule and they take the longest time.
+* Finch, Kennedy, Warden, Downsview and STC stations are the most frequent bus delay location.
+* Worst scenario is buses going west on saturday would be behind schedule by 55 minutes.

+### Subway
+* 2014-02-05 has 100 delays in one day.
+* 90% of the delays are less than 10 minutes
+* 8AM is the most requent time of delays and 5AM takes the longest time.
+* Weekdays have more delays than weekends, but saturday is the longest delay time.
+* Subways going west bound have the most number of delays, but subways going north takes the longest.
+* 90% of delays happened on the Bloor-Danforth and Yonge-University lines, only 10% happened on Sheppard and Scarborough lines, but delays on the Scarborough line takes roughly 3 times longer than the other lines.
+* Top three subway delays are due to issues around speed control, operator overspeeding and injured or ill customer in station.
+* Top 5 delays are in Kennedy, Kipling, Bloor Yonge, Finch and Sheppard West stations.
+* 3 out of the 4 subway interchange in top 10 stations, Kennedy, Bloor Yonge and Sheppard Yonge have the most frequent delay.
+* 7 out of the top 10 stations are associated to Bloor Yonge line.

 <a name="Introduction"></a>
 ## Introduction
 As a student who went to Ryerson University, I had to commute almost every week on TTC buses and subways.
 During my riderships, I had experienced countless number of delays on both buses and subwayes, whether they were long delays (on a shuttle bus) or short delays.
 Now, I think it would be interesting to dive into the delay data and try to find interesting insights out of it.

 <a name="Data_Collection"></a>
 ## Data Collection
-I downloaded the data from the [City of Toronto’s Open Data Portal](https://open.toronto.ca/).
+I downloaded the raw data from the [City of Toronto’s Open Data Portal](https://open.toronto.ca/).
 There are two sets of data for the two different transportations from January 1, 2014 to May 31, 2020.
 The TTC bus dataset has 7 excel files with 12 excel worksheets for each month from 2014 to 2019 and 5 excel worksheets for each month in 2020.
 The TTC subway dataset has 39 excel files for each month from 2014 to 2020.